G43riko/Bombercraft-2.0/README.md

 ## TODO
  - Identify players by ID not by login
  - Allow toggle fullscreen
+ - PostFX image divide into chunks
  - Fix line-block collision
+ - Update item only if their distance is less than X chunks
  - Make chunks seamless
 ### Demos
  - Missile demo - shot that follows the mouse